Oracle Log Backup

 - Skip log processing — log files remain untouched on the Oracle VM and are preserved within the image-level backup.

-If you enable application-aware processing for an Oracle VM, during the job session Veeam Backup & Replication installs a runtime process on this VM to collect information about the database and process archived logs according to job settings.
+If you enable application-aware processing for an Oracle VM, during the job session Veeam Backup & Replication installs non-persistent runtime components or uses (if necessary, installs) persistent agent components on this VM to collect information about the database and process archived logs according to job settings.
 Application-specific settings are configured at the Guest Processing step of the backup job wizard — you can specify how logs should be backed up and\or deleted for Oracle databases.

 Requirements for Archived Log Backup

-- Veeam Backup & Replication supports archived logs backup and restore for Oracle database version 11 and later.
-The Oracle database may run on a Microsoft Windows VM or Linux VM.
+- Veeam Backup & Replication supports archived log backup and restore for Oracle Database version 11 and later.
+Oracle Database may run on a Microsoft Windows VM or Linux VM.

-- Automatic Storage Management (ASM) is supported for Oracle 11 and later.
+- Automatic Storage Management (ASM) is supported for Oracle Database 11 and later.

-- Oracle Express Databases are supported if running on Microsoft Windows machines only.
+- Oracle Database Express Edition (XE) are supported if running on Microsoft Windows machines only.